Outdoor Spaces: Environmental Sustainability

-- Facilities Planning and Management recycles street sweepings by separating trash from rocks and soil, which can then be reused in landscaping projects rather than being landfilled.
+- Facilities Planning & Management recycles street sweepings by separating trash from rocks and soil, which can then be reused in landscaping projects rather than being landfilled.

 - Campus Services uses hydroseeding to plant seed, as well as to control erosion, which utilizes a slurry of seed and paper mulch, made from recycled newspaper, to stabilize soil, moisten seeds and soil, as well as help seeds germinate.

 - Landscaping Services is currently in the process of adding and restoring prairie landscapes to attract native pollinators.
-These landscapes, currently existing near the Extension 4H Building and the Applied Science buildings, require little maintenance.
+These landscapes, at the Applied Science buildings and the site of the former Insectary Building require little maintenance.